 Annotation.
 The annotation process is carried out by 992 annotators, both male and female, recruited through the Appen platform.
 We give annotators instructions on what constitutes scientific and pseudoscientific content using appropriate descriptions and several examples.
 They are offered \$0.03 per annotation.
 Three annotators label each video.
 To ease the annotation process, we provide a clear description of the task and our labels, and all video information that an annotator needs to inspect and correctly annotate a video.
-Screenshots of the instructions are available at [1].
+Screenshots of the instructions are available, anonymously, from [2].
 Appen provides no demographic information about the annotators, other than an assurance that they are experienced and attained high accuracy in other tasks.
-To assess the annotators' quality, before allowing them to submit annotations, we ask them to annotate 5 test videos randomly selected from a set of 54 test videos (20 science, 21 pseudoscience, and 13 irrelevant) annotated by the first author of this paper.
+To assess the annotators' quality, before allowing them to submit annotations, we ask them to annotate 5 test videos randomly selected from a set of 54 test videos annotated by the first author of this paper.
 An annotator can submit annotations only when she labels at least 3 out of the 5 test videos correctly.
+This initial test guarantees that our annotators are more likely to have a scientific rather than conspiratorial pseudoscientific outlook, which would probably pollute our results.